plexescor/HPR/README.md

   </a>
 </p>

 > HPR is built solo by a 16-year-old developer in India.
-If HPR has been useful to you, a Ko-fi donation is highly appreciated to support continued development.
-A Rust rewrite (hpr-rs) is also currently in progress!
+If HPR has been useful to you, a Ko-fi donation is highly appreciated to support continued development HPR is full, free, forever.

 ---